actframework/act-doc/en/faq.md

 # FAQ

+#### How is the performance of ActFramework

+[TechEmpower Benchmark](https://www.techempower.com/benchmarks/#section=data-r14&hw=ph&test=fortune) is well known performance benchmark project for web tech stacks.
+Click [here](techempower/r14.md) to see how ActFramework performs in comparing to most JVM fullstack frameworks.

-## Why do I see the "App not found" issue
+#### Why do I see the "App not found" issue

 I am using Intellij IDEA and when I start the "HelloWorld" sample application in the IDE, I got the following error stack: